ppy/osu-wiki/news/2023/2023-12-12-how-advances-in-technology-affected-the-osu-community.md

 ---
 layout: post
-title: "How advances in technology affected the osu! community"
+title: How advances in technology affected the osu! community
 date: 2023-12-12 12:30:00 +0000
 ---